 Climate vs. Weather

+Climate change can occur under both natural and anthropogenic influences.
+As part of the Florida Climate Institute, COAPS is developing state-of-the-art climate models, identifying regional climate variability, and locating biases and uncertainties that can lead to inaccuracies in climate predictions.
+We are also studying changes in global tropical cyclone activity in the mid to late 21st century resulting from anthropogenic and natural climate variability.
 Seasonal climate and climate variability has been shown to be a significant factor in yield variability in agricultural crops.
-Shifts in seasonal climate due to ENSO phase in the Southeastern U.S. significantly influence maize, wheat, cotton, tomato, rice and hay production.
-We are exploring the use of the FSU/COAPS global and regional models in hindcasting/forecasting crop yields over the Southeastern U.S.
+Shifts in seasonal climate due to the El Niño–Southern Oscillation (ENSO) phase in the southeastern U.S. significantly influence maize, wheat, cotton, tomato, rice and hay production.
+We are exploring the use of the FSU/COAPS global and regional models in hindcasting/forecasting crop yields over the southeastern U.S.